Our summer bridge program is structured to provide selected Gateway students with a “early start” to the rigors of

 The college classroom experience is more challenging than in high school.
 In college, students are more independent learners and are expected to take responsibility for your work.
-Students no longer have parents or guardians to remind them of assignments and other responsibilities, however students will have the support of a caring professional staff as well as peer and resident mentors to help guide them in this transition.
+Students no longer have parents or guardians to remind them of assignments and other responsibilities, however students will have opportunities to connect with professional academic advisers, peer mentors, and tutors who are readily available to answer questions about academic skills (such as time management, note-taking, and their own college experiences).

 Each Gateway student enrolled in Summer Bridge takes three courses: